Daniel-Pivonka/gluster-ansible-runner/README.md

 # Command Line Arguments

-*all command line arguments must be formated in a json style and wrapped in quotes to be parsed properly*
+*all command line arguments must be formated in a json style and wrapped in quotes to be parsed properly, True and False options must be capitalized*

 #####  -p PLAYBOOK, --playbook PLAYBOOK
                         Specify the playbook you want ansible to use